Yu-Vitaqua-fer-Chronos/discord-patcher/README.md

 ## Current Issues
-The current and possibly only issue currently is that the gateway fails for some reason, and I can't figure out the issue currently.
-Any help is appreciated.
+The current issue I am having with the APK is that the Gateway fails on connect, if anyone has an idea of a solution, please let me know.

 ## Notes
 This is currently broken, you are welcome to make PRs if you wish